Arbilamfarr/DirectionFSJ/README.md

 5. Click the "Save" button to save the event information.

-Your new event should now be successfully added.
+Your new event should now be successfully added. link for apk my app : https://expo.dev/accounts/arbilamfarrad/projects/UniversityMap/builds/11607362-fcd7-4aef-955c-e1e8a38f430f

 We hope this short guide will help you navigate our application.
-If you encounter any issues or have questions, feel free to contact our support service at support@example.com.
+If you encounter any issues or have questions, feel free to contact our support service at linkedIn arbilamfarrad02@gmail.com.

 Thank you for choosing our application! 🚀